Skip to main content

 How much will $300k grow by retirement?

 At 5% after-inflation returns, $300k would grow to approximately: $489k in 10 years, $624k in 15 years, $796k in 20 years, $1.0M in 25 years, and $1.3M in 30 years.
-These are estimates - actual returns vary year to year.
-5% is a deliberately conservative after-inflation assumption for a diversified portfolio (history has run closer to 7% real; we'd rather under-promise).
+These are planning estimates, not forecasts; actual returns vary and you should also test lower-return scenarios.

 What should I do after reaching $300k?